Best Hiking Near Dallas Part 1

 By: Haley Cottey

-The other day I heard someone say "I grew up in California and moved here a few years ago.
+I once heard someone say "I grew up in California and moved here a few years ago.
 There is just nothing to do here" and while I totally know where she is coming from and I have said this myself countless times about DFW, I have made it my mission to explore this metroplex and prove you can enjoy the outdoors even in DFW.
-Plus with the current pandemic, we are encouraged more and more to stay close to home.
-You can stay close to home and still enjoy unique outdoor spaces and have adventures!
-(If you want to make it a fun game with the family and get even more trails, join explorers all over the metroplex and play DFW Trails Bingo.)
+We even made it a fun game with our brand new free TrailBingo app!
+Download it today and join explorers all over the state and discover new trails while winning prizes!

-So I did some research (lots of hiking and camping and asking my friends) and came up with a few great places to start depending on how much time you have.
+Over the years, I have done some research (lots of hiking and camping and asking my friends) and came up with a few great places to start depending on how much time you have.
 Now these are just a few of the countless outdoor spaces within driving distance.
 I didn't want to list everything (that would be impossible) but instead wanted to provide some options to start with.
 Please share your favorite finds in the comments!

 Check each locations website to see their regulations during COVID 19.
 In this list, we will include 5 places to hike and explore within DFW, 4 places to travel to for a day or weekend getaway within 4 hours of DFW and 4 places to explore over a weekend within 6 hours of DFW.

-First of all, download AllTrails and use their free app to find trails near you.
+First of all, download TrailBingo and AllTrails and use their free app to find trails near you.
 I have tried many hiking apps and this is by far my favorite!

 Hiking In DFW